SilverAzide/Clipboard-Meter/README.md

 The Clipboard Meter Gadget is a collaboration between [Eclectic-Tech](https://eclectic-tech.deviantart.com) and myself, based on his [Illustro Clipboard+](http://fav.me/daoug6l) skin with styling to match the [Gadgets](https://github.com/SilverAzide/Gadgets) suite.

+**NOTE:**<br>
+The installer is in the form of a patch, which will patch your existing [Gadgets](https://github.com/SilverAzide/Gadgets) installation without affecting your existing configuration or layouts.
+If you don't have the Gadgets suite installed, these will install as standalone skins.

 ## Features
 * Manages up to 10 items copied to your clipboard.
 * Supports text, images, files, and data.